Here I am sampling a French Pinot Noir. Would it go with and American style turkey dinner with all the trimmings?

 White Meat or Dark Meat

 Secondly, turkey has both white meat AND dark meat.
 The white meat is drier and has a milder flavour.
-The dark meat is more moist and has a stronger flavour.
+And the dark meat is more moist and has a stronger flavour.

 The fact of the matter is that turkey can be paired with either white wines OR red wines.